Interactions and Reconnections of Four-Dimensional Quantum Vortices: Background and Methods

-where $\theta_{1,2} \in (-\pi/2, \pi/2)$.
-We then have that one vortex lies in the \(\n{z}\dash\n{w}\) plane (inducing rotation in the \(\n{x}\dash\n{y}\) plane as described above), while the other lies in the $\p{x}\dash\p{y}$ plane (inducing rotation in the \(\p{z}\dash\p{w}\) plane).
 The two angles $\theta_1$ and $\theta_2$ therefore define the relative initial orientation of the two vortices, which intersect at the origin.
 Note that the simplest case, $\theta_1\!=\!\theta_2\!=\!0$, corresponds to having two completely orthogonal intersecting vortex planes; in this case, $E_{vv}$ vanishes as the resulting velocity fields are also orthogonal.
 Unlike in lower dimensions, this intersecting vortex configuration can be energetically stabilised by a suitable ``double rotation" of the superfluid~\cite{mccanna2021superfluid} with two equal frequencies.
 More generally, if \(\theta_1\!=\!\theta_2\) then the two vortices are in an aligning configuration and can be energetically stabilised by a double rotation with generically unequal frequencies~\cite{mccanna2023curved}.

-In this Letter, we will focus on the dynamics associated with three classes of configurations: the (1) \textit{aligning} case, when $\theta_1\!=\!\theta_2$, where the two vortices hydrodynamically repel each other, (2) the \textit{planar-aligning} case, when $\theta_2\!=\!0$ and $\theta_1\!>\!0$, where the hydrodynamic interaction energy vanishes by symmetry, and (3) an \textit{anti-aligning case}, when $\theta_1\!=\!-\theta_2$, where vortices hydrodynamically attract each other~\cite{mccanna2023curved}.
+In this paper, we will focus on the dynamics associated with three classes of configurations: the (1) \textit{aligning} case, when $\theta_1\!=\!\theta_2$, where the two vortices hydrodynamically repel each other, (2) the \textit{planar-aligning} case, when $\theta_2\!=\!0$ and $\theta_1\!>\!0$, where the hydrodynamic interaction energy vanishes by symmetry, and (3) an \textit{anti-aligning case}, when $\theta_1\!=\!-\theta_2$, where vortices hydrodynamically attract each other~\cite{mccanna2023curved}.
 All the following angles are therefore expressed in terms of $\theta$, where $\theta\!\equiv\!\theta_1$.

 For short times \(t\) and small distances (i.e., $t$, $x<1$) from the reconnection point we can analytically examine the dynamics using the linearised GPE model (i.e. the Schr{\"o}dinger equation).
 This predicts that the evolution of the non-orthogonal planes is approximated by~\cite{mccanna2023curved2}